denten-books/plain-text/1-metaphor.md

 target domain structure" [@turner_conceptual_1995; @lakoff_contemporary_1998;
 @ruiz_de_mendoza_ibanez_nature_1998; @lakoff_invariance_2009].

+### 1.2 Verisimilitude

-The principles of metaphor-driven design contain an implicit model of human--computer interaction.
-It implies that humans prefer to manipulate digital information stored on computational media by the means of familiar mediating structures---paragraphs, pages, files, and folders---associated figuratively to the affordances of print media.
+The principles of metaphor-driven design contain an implicit model of human--computer interaction, which implies that humans prefer to manipulate digital information stored on computational media by the means of familiar mediating structures---paragraphs, pages, files, and folders---associated figuratively to the affordances of print media.
 We know, in other words, what